 That are a lot of features in this expensive helmet.
 We do believe this helmet had plenty of research and development go into it.
 While we did not intentionally crash to test the protective values, we are confident that this helmet meets or surpasses the protection of other top-finishing helmets like the Troy Lee Designs D3 or the Giro Disciple MIPS.

 This fancy Fox lid hit the scales at 43.5-ounces.
-That makes it the third heaviest helmet we have tested behind the Giro Disciple MIPS and Bell Transfer 9.
+That makes it the third heaviest helmet we have tested behind the Giro Disciple MIPS.
 The previous iteration of the Rampage Pro Carbon weighed 37.9-ounces, making it substantially lighter than the new version.

 We aren't concerned with the weight of this helmet.
 If the latest and greatest protective properties come at a weight penalty, we are okay with that.
 Also, this is a downhiller's full face helmet.
 The Rampage Pro Carbon was not designed for the enduro crowd and was never intended to be lugged up a hill; it was designed to go downhill.

 The lofty weight isn't especially noticeable when wearing the helmet.
 It doesn't strain your neck or make you feel top-heavy on the bike.
 Our weight metric is more of an interesting piece of information and less of a deal-breaker/deal-maker.

 The Rampage Pro Carbon offers nice levels of ventilation.
 For a big, aggressive, downhill helmet, there is okay airflow.
 This lid will never be in the conversation with the Fox Proframe or Troy Lee Stage MIPS that both boast unrivaled breathability.
 That said, the Rampage Pro Carbon can hang with any of the other downhill-oriented helmets.